It is well with me only when I have a chisel in my hand

 This tutorial is rather wordy because Beloved Customers sometimes find the task of managing the ura difficult at first.
 Indeed, while truing the ura of Japanese chisels and planes is a simple task, it’s one many get wrong the first time, occasionally resulting in emotional damage to both blade and it’s owner.
 I know it almost drove me non compos mentis the first few times I tried, but now that my psychiatric team has stumbled onto the right mix of meds, and Doctor Alonzo has released your humble servant from that unflattering canvas straight jacket, Beloved Customers have the opportunity to learn from my mistakes.
 Rejoice!

-All standard chisel blades and plane blades, whether Japanese or Western, need to have a planar flat or ura that it will be in contact with the sharpening stones its full width, and ideally, full length.
+All standard chisel blades and plane blades, whether Japanese or Western, need to have a planar “flat,” or in the case of Japanese chisels “ura,” opposite the bevel in contact with the sharpening stones the blade’s full width, and ideally, full length.
 Perfection is not necessary, however, so don’t let yourself become obsessive; That way lies madness.

-In any case, the chisel will work just fine as-is if you are aware of the blades tendencies and compensate using your eyes and hands accordingly.
-After all, the chisel only does what you direct it do, so please pay attention and actually direct the blade instead of just going along for the ride while drinking adult beverages and smokin wacky-tabaccy in the back seat with Murphy. 〜(シ) 〜
+In any case, please be aware that a chisel with an imperfect ura (nearly all of them have some problems when new) can be perfected over time and will work just fine as-is if you are patient, remain aware of the blades tendencies, and compensate using your eyes and hands accordingly.
+After all, the chisel only does what you direct it do, so please direct the blade instead of just going along for the ride while drinking adult beverages and smokin wacky-tabaccy in the back seat with Murphy. 〜(シ) 〜

 If the plane formed by the ura’s lands is concave, the chisel will tend to undercut the end walls of a mortise, not difficult to avoid with some caution of the sort one must always exercise.